LaTristan/Encode/README.md

 # Encode
-this is a test encoding programme
+this is a test encoding programme.

-*You know what, I'm doing this just for fun.
+*You know what, I'm doing this just for fun.*